PHSI-supplements/labs/integrated-labs/KeyboardLab/doc/02-numbers-as-characters.md

 Please order a new keyboard for me.
 This one is broken.↵
 ```

+> ⓘ **Note**
+>
-(*Note*: here, the ⇥ symbol represents the TAB character, which is needed by the email program,
+> Here, the ⇥ symbol represents the TAB character, which is needed by the email program,
-and the ↵ symbol represents the NEWLINE character.)
+> and the ↵ symbol represents the NEWLINE character.

+---

 ### TL;DR